Assessment Test Requirements

 All new incoming students without previous college work in the U.S. are required to take a math and ESL/English assessment test prior to meeting with a counselor and completing their enrollment.
 Placement results will assist counselors in placing students into appropriate level courses.
 Both tests are required to complete your enrollment.
 Students are strongly advised to be prepared and well rested prior to taking their tests.

 Students who have taken ESL or English classes at another U.S. institution will also be required to take the ESL or English Assessment test or take a challenge exam through the ESL or English departments.

 Students desiring to test out of Introductory Chemistry, Chemistry 10 may take the Chemistry 10 challenge exam.
-Check the Assessment Center website for information and appointments.
+Check the Success and Engagement Center website for information and appointments.

-Information about the assessment tests and ways you can prepare can be found at the Assessment Center and Math Department websites.
+Information about the assessment tests and ways you can prepare can be found at the Success and Engagement Center and Math Department websites.

 Students may repeat the assessment tests only once after a two-week wait period.
 Keep in mind that retesting will delay your enrollment due to the two-week wait period and may significantly affect the class offerings available to you.